tremblap/IBufWr/release-packaging/--CREDITS+INSTUCTIONS.md

 The helpfile gives 3 typical usage of the UGen, and there is a further document that gives more details on the justification, implementation, and example code.

 Comments, suggestions and bug reports are welcome.

+##### Acknowledgements
+This port was made possible thanks to the FluCoMa project (http://www.flucoma.org/) funded by the European Research Council (https://erc.europa.eu/) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 725899)

+Thanks to Gerard Roma and Owen Green for their input.